gillsB/Alt-Desktop/README.md

-# Notice:

-Currently re-writing the way that images are saved for desktop icons.
-Any existing icons will be broken, and any new icons will be broken.
-As of August 5th, 2025.
-This will be removed when it has been re-written and icon images are marked safe again.
-Any old icon images will require re-adjusting manually.
-As this is very low traffic, I am not writing the functions to migrate old icons as it is unlikely for users to be using this.

 # Alt-Desktop

 An extremely customizable Windows Desktop Alternative.
 Re-write from the ground up in Electron as opposed to the [python build](https://github.com/gillsB/Alternative-Desktop-Python).